kavish155/Travel_planner/README.md

 ### 📂 agent/
 **This folder contains the core logic of the Travel Planner AI.**

-#### graph.py
+1) #### graph.py

--Defines the LangGraph workflow for the AI system.
+  - Defines the LangGraph workflow for the AI system.

--Connects different steps such as extracting preferences, recommending destinations, generating itineraries, and answering follow-up questions.
+  - Connects different steps such as extracting preferences, recommending destinations, generating itineraries, and answering follow-up questions.

-#### state.py
+2) #### state.py

--Manages the state of the AI agent, storing user preferences, destinations, and conversation history.
+  - Manages the state of the AI agent, storing user preferences, destinations, and conversation history.

-#### tools.py
+3) #### tools.py

   Contains helper functions, such as:

   - load_destinations() → Loads data from destinations.json.

   - get_weather(city) → Fetches real-time weather using the OpenWeather API.

 📂 data/
 destinations.json